LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/everybody-wakes-up-from-the-screams.md

 Wonder if that's far away from here,

-Wonder what is like to be out of here.
+What is like to be out of here.

 &nbsp;